 2004

 DuPont launched a US$900 million global annual restructuring plan to reduce costs in 2004 as it cut jobs, consolidated product lines, and launched new sourcing strategies.
-Invista, DuPont’s fibers unit (which included nylon, Dacron® polyester and Lycra® spandex), was sold to Koch Industries for US$4.4 billion.
+Invista -- DuPont’s fibers unit (which included nylon, Dacron® polyester and Lycra® spandex) -- was sold to Koch Industries for US$4.4 billion.
 In connection with the divestiture, DuPont took US$302 million in charges to pay for job cuts and the disposal of underperforming businesses.
 As part of its sharper focus on China, Eastern Europe and Brazil, DuPont announced the construction of a US$15 million corporate R&D facility near Shanghai.

 Hydrofluorocarbon (HFC).
 DuPont finalized terms of a joint venture with Zhonghao New Materials Co. to produce hydrofluorocarbon (HFC) blends for the air conditioning and refrigeration industry.
 Under their agreement DuPont invested up to US$100 million in fluorochemical and fluoropolymer capacity in Changshu.
 The resulting products are marketed by DuPont under the Suva® brand name.